-Building a patio will take no more than a couple of days, if you’ll believe various online patio-building guides.
+Building a terrace will take no more than a couple of days, if you’ll believe various online guides.
 I allowed double that and gave myself the four-day Easter weekend, fully anticipating cocktails on the completed terrace by sundown on Easter Monday.
-But I needed the weekend after that, and the one after that too, plus one or two evenings to get the whole thing done, even after recruiting extra hands, and I’m not even including the weekend it took to dig the four tree stumps out.
-Building a patio takes a long time, be warned.
+But I needed the weekend after that, and the one after that too, plus one or two evenings, to get the whole thing done, even after recruiting extra hands.
+And that’s not including the weekend it took to dig the four tree stumps out.
+Building a hard surface, even one of a small size, takes longer than you think (and then a bit longer).
+Be warned!
 It took days just to gather our equipment and raw materials together.
-It’s not easy lugging 29 bags of sharp sand, 38 bags of MOT 1 sub-base, 7 bags of cement, two tons of paving stone, and a 60kg plate compactor through a tenement building.
+It’s not easy lugging 29 bags of sharp sand, 38 bags of MOT 1 sub-base, 7 bags of cement, two tons of paving stone, and a 60kg plate compactor through a tenement building to the back garden.
 Just ask my poor husband.

 I’d seen plenty of images on Pinterest and Google and I had a clear idea of what I wanted.
 I knew I wanted a round patio, paved in bricks.
 I wanted borders around the edge and a bistro table.
 But how to get from an area of plain, balding grass to my elegant little suntrap?

 First I marked out the area.
 I found the centre point of the steps and staked a circle of 4 metres diameter using bamboo poles.
 I cut the turf a little wider than the intended size of the finished patio to allow the sub-base to extend an inch or two further than the bricks.
 Then using a fork, a rake and a shovel, I shifted the earth (and a lot of horrible roots from the now defunct trees) out of my circle and put it to one side.
 That makes it sound a lot easier than it actually was.
 Raking all that earth took me at least two days and gave me abs like Gwen Stefani’s.
 Next up, the base.